High-dimensional robust approximated M-estimators for mean regression with asymmetric data: Introduction

-For decades both the theoretical and computational result in penalized re-descending M-estimator in high-dimensional settings have been very limited, due to the non-convexity of loss functions.
-Recently \citet{loh2017statistical} established a form of local statistical consistency for the high-dimensional $M$-estimators allowing both the loss and penalty functions to be non-convex.
-However, this study does not address the problem of asymmetry and heteroscedasticity.
-Also, their numerical studies neglect settings for asymmetric data and lack of comparisons among different $M$-estimations.
+For decades both the theoretical and computational results in penalized re-descending M-estimator in high-dimensional settings have been very limited, due to the non-convex loss functions.
+Recently, \cite{loh2017statistical} established a form of local statistical consistency for the high-dimensional $M$-estimators allowing both the loss and penalty functions to be non-convex.
+However, this study does not address the problem of asymmetry and heteroscedasticity, and therefore is not applicable for mean regression.
+Also, their numerical studies neglect settings for asymmetric data and lack comparisons among different $M$-estimations.

-In this paper, we consider high-dimensional linear regression in more general irregular settings: the data can be contaminated or include possible large outliers in both random errors and covariates, the random errors may lack of symmetry and homogeneity.
-In particular, we investigate both statistical and computational properties of high-dimensional mean regression in the penalized $M$-estimator framework with diverging robustness parameters.
+In this paper, we consider high-dimensional mean regression in more general irregular settings: the data can be contaminated or include possible large outliers in both random errors and covariates, the random errors may lack symmetry and homogeneity.
+In particular, we investigate both statistical and computational properties of high-dimensional mean regression in the penalized $M$-estimator framework with adaptive robustification parameters.
 This framework allows both the loss function and the penalty to be non-convex.
-Our perspective is different from \citet{loh2017statistical} since all loss functions considered in our study converge to a quadratic loss when the corresponding robustness parameter diverges.
-To be more specific, we proposed a class of Penalized Robust Approximated quadratic $M$-estimators (PRAM) to address all irregular settings in (a-c) mentioned above.
-Inspired by \citet{fan2017estimation}, PRAM uses a family of loss functions with a diverging parameter $\alpha$ to control the robustness as well as the discrepancy to the quadratic loss.
-By controlling the divergent rate of $\alpha$, PRAM estimators are able to reduce the bias induced by asymmetric error distribution and meanwhile preserve the robustness to approximate the mean estimators.
-Additionally, we extend the PRAM to a more general setting by relaxing the sub-Gaussian assumption on covariates.
+Our perspective is different from \cite{loh2017statistical} since all loss functions considered in our study approximate to the quadratic loss with an adaptive robustification parameter.
+To be more specific, we proposed a class of Penalized Robust Approximated quadratic $M$-estimators (PRAM) to obtain a robust mean estimator under irregular settings (a-c) mentioned above.
+The PRAM uses a family of loss functions with an adaptive parameter to control the robustness as well as the discrepancy to the quadratic loss.
+With the adaptively chosen robustification parameter, PRAM estimators are able to reduce the bias induced by asymmetric error distribution and meanwhile preserve the robustness to approximate the mean estimators.
+This approximation was also used in \cite{fan2017estimation}, \cite{sun2019adaptive} and \cite{pan2021iteratively}, where the Huber loss was used to obtain some robustness.